sirwart/ripsecrets/README.md

 ## Ignoring secrets

 `secrets` will respect your .gitignore files by default, but there might still be files you want to exclude from being scanned for secrets.
 To do that you can create a .secretsignore file, which supports similar syntax to a .gitignore file for ignoring files.
-In addition to excluding files, it also it also supports a `[secrets]` section that allows ignoring individual secrets.
+In addition to excluding files, it also supports a `[secrets]` section that allows ignoring individual secrets.

 ```
 test/*